tinymce/tinymce-docs/enterprise/get-tinymce-bugs-fixed.md

 However, we cannot fix all of the issues that are reported.
 With 5 million downloads a year we have to triage what impacts the most people.

 If your company needs specific issues fixed on a timeline, we suggest you sign up for a TinyMCE Enterprise subscription to receive priority support.
-Again, we cannot guarantee that we can fix all bugs but this is the way to ensure your issues are at the top of the queue.
+Again, we cannot guarantee that we can fix all bugs, but this is the way to ensure your issues are at the top of the queue.